 - A. Single-Family, Detached.
-A building or structure that contains only one dwelling unit. - B. Two-Family, Detached.
+A building that contains only one dwelling unit.
+Accessory apartments shall not be considered a separate dwelling unit for the purposes of this section. - B. Two-Family, Detached.
 A building that contains 2 dwelling units and is either divided vertically so that the dwelling units are side by side but separated by a shared wall extending the entire maximum height of one or both units, and/or is divided horizontally so that one dwelling unit is above another.

 - C. Single-Family, Attached.
 A building or structure that either: - Contains 3 or more dwelling units, attached to one another at the ground level and each having a separate primary and secondary access at ground level; or - 2.
-Contains 2 dwelling units and is not a two-family detached dwelling. - D. Multi-Family.
-A building or structure containing 3 or more dwelling units. - E. Dwelling Unit.
+A grouping of principal buildings containing more than two units in total. - D. Multi-Family.
+A building containing 3 or more dwelling units primarily accessed through a common building entrance. - E. Dwelling Unit.
 One or more rooms forming a habitable unit for 1 family, with facilities used or intended to be used, in whole or in part, for living, sleeping, cooking, eating and sanitation.